ItzSomebody/stopdecompilingmyjava/decompiler-tool-bugs/Entry-004.md

 #### Scoring
 Consistency: 10
 Practicality: 7
+Decompiler Inaccuracy: 6
-Total score: 0.80
+Total score: 0.77

 #### Patch Date
 N/A

 ## JD-GUI
-JD-GUI is unable to parse the stack correctly and displays a significant amount of confusing code.
+JD-GUI is unable to parse the stack correctly and displays a significant amount of confusing and illegal code.

 #### Scoring
 Consistency: 10
 Practicality: 8
+Decompiler Inaccuracy: 8
-Total score: 0.80
+Total score: 0.87

 #### Patch Date
 N/A